zNitche/FlaskBugTracker/README.md

 # FlaskBugTracker

-Bug Tracker app built using Flask
+Bug Tracker app created using Flask and MySQL